bolinocroustibat/discogs-tag-updater/README.md

 A CLI toolbox for syncing your music across Spotify, YouTube Music and you local music files.
 Features include:
 - Bidirectional playlist synchronization between Spotify and YouTube Music
 - Automatic duplicate detection and removal in Spotify and YouTube Music playlists
-- Seamless import of local music files into Spotify playlists
+- Import of local music files into Spotify and YouTube Music playlists
-- Metadata enrichment and music files management using Discogs database
+- Metadata enrichment and local music files management using Discogs database

 ## Prerequisites